spclk/Employee-Directory/README.md

 ---
   ## Description
    Employee Directory is an app I created with React.
 This website is designed for employees in businesses to view non-sensitive data about their co-workers.
 It's an easy-to-navigate directory, where a user has options to search by name or sort in alphabetical order.
-This project was a homework assignment in UC Davis Coding Bootcamp, where I am able to showcase my ability to work with React.
+Currently, it shows employees that I've fetched from Random User API, but that data can easily be replaced with real employees.
+This project was one of the assignments at UC Davis Coding Bootcamp, where I could showcase my ability to work with React.
 ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)